 Ingredients

-1 Tbsp oil, (coconut, grapeseed, avocado, vegetable, or canola)
+- 1 tablespoon oil (coconut, grapeseed, avocado, vegetable, or canola).

-1 lb. large shrimp, tail on is fine too
+- 1 pound raw large shrimp, tail on is fine

-2 cups green beans cut into 1-2” pieces
+- 2 cups green beans cut into 1 ½-inch pieces

 Instructions

-- Fry garlic with oil in skillet or wok on medium-high heat until the garlic is lightly golden brown (30 seconds or so).
+- Fry garlic with oil in a large skillet, a wok, or a frying pan on medium-high heat until the garlic is lightly golden brown (30 seconds or so).

-- Add the curry paste to the skillet, break up the curry paste chunks, and mix in well with the garlic.
+- Add the curry paste to the skillet, break up the curry paste chunks, and mix well with the garlic.
 Fry for 1 minute until the paste is fragrant.
+Turn the heat down to medium if your stove top gets hot quickly.

-- Add the coconut cream and mix in well with the paste.
+- Add the coconut cream and mix it well with the paste.

-- Let the sauce cook until thickens, about 2-3 minutes, stirring occasionally.
+- Let the sauce cook until thickens, occasionally stirring, for about 2-3 minutes.

 - Add the shrimp into the sauce and stir until well coated with the sauce.

 - Add the rest of the ingredients (kaffir lime leaves, sugar, and fish sauce), mix in really well, and stir often.
 Cook for 1-2 minutes.
-Taste the sauce here and adjust to your liking with more fish sauce or sugar.
+Taste the sauce here and adjust it with more fish sauce or sugar.

 - Add the green beans, stir well, and cook for 2-3 minutes.
-Do not overcook the green beans, you want to leave a little crunch for taste.
+Do not overcook the green beans.
+You want to leave a little crunch for taste.
+Add a little bit of water if the curry gets too dry.

-- Taste it one last time, add more fish sauce or sugar as needed.
-Serve warm with rice.
-ENJOY!!
+- Taste it last time, and add more fish sauce or sugar as needed.
+Serve warm with jasmine rice.
+ENJOY!

 Notes